U.S. to share 4 million doses of AstraZeneca COVID-19 vaccine with Mexico, Canada

 ‘MORE WORK TO DO’

-Mexican President Andres Manuel Lopez Obrador had requested the vaccine previously.
-The official said the countries were in touch about the vaccine loan.
+Mexican President Andres Manuel Lopez Obrador had requested the vaccine.
+The administration official said the countries were in touch about the vaccine loan.
 “We’ve been working through the diplomatic channels,” he said.

+Mexico has in recent weeks leaned increasingly on China and Russia to secure vaccines to carry out its inoculation plans.

-“We’re having positive conversations with the U.S. Those conversations are fairly advanced but there’s more work to do,” a senior Canadian government source said.
+A senior Canadian government source said: “We’re having positive conversations with the U.S. Those conversations are fairly advanced but there’s more work to do.”

-Reports of blood disorders have prompted more than a dozen nations to suspend use of AstraZeneca’s vaccine but on Thursday the European Union’s drug watchdog said that after an investigation it is still convinced the benefits of that vaccine outweigh the risks.
+Reports of blood disorders have prompted more than a dozen nations to suspend use of AstraZeneca’s vaccine, but the European Union’s drug watchdog said on Thursday that after an investigation, it was still convinced the benefits of that vaccine outweighed the risks.

 A spokeswoman for AstraZeneca declined to comment on the deal but noted that its doses in the United States were owned by the U.S. government.

 Biden has said if the United States has a surplus of vaccine, it will share it with the rest of the world.
-The White House has focused on vaccinating people in the United States, which has seen more than 530,000 people die from virus.
+The White House has focused on vaccinating people in the United States, which has seen more than 530,000 people die from the virus, the most of any country.

+Biden said on Thursday that his goal of having 100 million vaccine shots administered in the United States during his first 100 days in office would be met early, on Friday.
+Biden took office on Jan.
+20. “That’s weeks ahead of schedule,” he said.

 The country is getting prepared to roll out the AstraZeneca vaccine domestically if it gets authorization from the U.S. Food and Drug Administration, the White House said.